City set for boost with influx of sailors after ‘beast’ American aircraft carrier arrives

-Portsmouth set for boost with influx of sailors after ‘beast’ American aircraft carrier bigger than HMS Queen Elizabeth arrives amid 'great interest'
+Portsmouth set for boost with influx of sailors from USS Gerald R Ford after ‘beast’ American aircraft carrier bigger than Royal Navy's HMS Queen Elizabeth arrives amid 'great interest'

 PORTSMOUTH is set for a boost as it welcomes an influx of sailors after a ‘beast’ American aircraft carrier bigger than HMS Queen Elizabeth has arrived in local waters.